gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 Except...
 We're still missing one critical aspect of making it handle the GraphQL-specific needs that we set out to resolve originally.

-Let's recall the GraphQL unions example, where the JSON-encoded GraphQL server response was:
+Let's recall the GraphQL unions example, where the JSON-encoded GraphQL server response contained:

 ```JSON
 {